dcvath/Final_Project/README.md

 This is the link to the current verision of the team's Google Slides presentation: https://docs.google.com/presentation/d/1_syazsfrAmDTk7VxIcM2oDEMwXvgvpArfBdHkG1Xalw/edit?usp=sharing

-## Questions the data will potentially answer using Machine Learning:
-- Will the wines produced at the vineyard have high quality scores and be successful?

 # Technology

 ## Data Cleaning and Analysis